 - Adjust based on the feedback that you receive

-Detailled feedback on the items, the flow and the timing is extremely valuable
+Detailed feedback on the items, the flow, and the timing is precious

 - Be in the room early to experience and practise

-Get early on the location of the presentation, in order to:
+Get early on the location of the presentation to:

 – Meet the organisers to review some aspects of the logistics

 – Discussion with the multimedia your visuals